MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Labs_Prerequisites.md

 ## vCPU core requirements

--   To complete the last lab of this course, you will need a Microsoft Azure subscription with at least 34 vCPU available in the Azure region that supports availability zones where the Azure VMs deployed in this lab will reside.
+-   To complete the last lab of this course, you will need a Microsoft Azure subscription with at least 28 vCPU available in the Azure region that supports availability zones where the Azure VMs deployed in this lab will reside.

-    -   5 x Standard_D2s_v3 (2 vCPUs each) = 10
+    -   4 x Standard_DS1_v2 (1 vCPUs each) = 4

-    -   4 x Standard_D4s_v3 (4 vCPUs each) = 16
+    -   6 x Standard_D4s_v3 (4 vCPUs each) = 24

-    -   2 x Standard_E4s_v3 (4 vCPUs each) = 8
+    > **Note**: Consider using **East US** or **East US2** regions for deployment of your resources.

     > **Note**: To identify the Azure regions that support availability zones, refer to [https://docs.microsoft.com/en-us/azure/availability-zones/az-overview]<https://docs.microsoft.com/en-us/azure/availability-zones/az-overview>